 I will have articled prior to clerking.
 Does that make any difference?

-If you have articled and been called to the bar prior to commencing your clerkship, you will be paid as Crown Counsel 1, not as an articling student.
+If you have articled and been called to the bar prior to commencing your clerkship, you will be paid as Crown Counsel 1 (CC1), not as an articling student.
 The salary differential and salary rates are governed by the collective agreement that applies to law clerks at the court.

-Do you cover the cost of the bar admission course?
+Do you cover fees of the Law Society of Ontario?

 Yes, a clerkship at the court satisfies the articling requirement.